 - Place your garbage in a sealed container that isn’t accessible to rodents and the like.

 If you have unwanted opossums in your home or yard, call us!
-We will humanely and effectively remove them from your home while taking steps to prevent another nesting of possums.
+We will effectively remove them from your home while taking steps to prevent another nesting of possums.